 Go West, Young Man, and Grow Up With the Dinosaurs

-A writer follows a childhood passion, surrounding himself with dinosaurania, in this excerpt from “My Beloved Brontosaurus.”
+A writer follows a childhood passion, surrounding herself with dinosaurania, in this excerpt from “My Beloved Brontosaurus.”

-The following is excerpted from My Beloved Brontosaurus: On the Road With Old Bones, New Science, and Our Favorite Dinosaurs, by Brian Switek.
+The following is excerpted from My Beloved Brontosaurus: On the Road With Old Bones, New Science, and Our Favorite Dinosaurs, by Riley Black.
 To hear an audio version of the following excerpt, click here.